Cloud-SPAN/experimental_design01-casestudies/_episodes/02-design.md

 Biological replication determines the sample size.

 ## Technical Replication
 Technical replicates are those we make to ensure the reproducibility of the data generated using identical protocols and equipment.
 Technical replicates are done on the same biological sample so that the only variation between replicates is due to random variation in protocol and equipment outputs.
 Only if the variation between technical replicates is small relative to the variation between biological replicates can we be sure the variation is down to biology.
 Technical replication does not contribute to sample size - if you have taken 10 techincal replicates from each of two biological replicates, your sample size is n = 2.

-## Pseudoreplication
+Technical replicates are non-independent - the values for one techincal replicate are more similar to those from another technical replicate on the same biological replicate than to any technical replicate from another biological replicate.

 ## Effect of replication on statistical analysis